oele-dev/affirmations/docs/PDR.md

 I need you to create a professional landing page for my product: a tool that converts personal affirmations into professional audio files.

 ## PRODUCT OVERVIEW:
-- Name: [Choose a simple name like "AffirmAudio" or "MyAffirmations" or suggest one]
+- Name: [Choose a simple name like "VoiceMyGoals" or "MyAffirmations" or suggest one]
 - Problem: Using generic affirmations don't seem to work because they're not about YOUR specific goals
 - Solution: Users paste their custom affirmations → get professional AI voice + 432Hz music → download MP3
 - Pricing: $2,99 one-time (early bird from $5)